 22b) Only High School certified umpires can officiate a Diamond League game.
 Two umpires must be scheduled.
 If only one umpire shows, the game may be played.
 If there are no high school umpires present, then the game cannot be played nor counted as a league game.

---The league will schedule the Diamond League Tournament and Tuesdays at Tri-C.
+--The league will schedule the Diamond League Tournament.

 23)Umpire fees are to be paid before the first pitch of a game.
 Umpire associations that are not contacted about cancellations and schedule changes will be owed the forfeit fee by the home team.
 If a game is cancelled at the field by the home team before the first pitch and umpires are present, they will be owed $12 apiece from the home team.
 Umpires are owed 1/2 the fee through 3 innings of play.
 Once the 4th inning begins, umpires will get the full fee.
 It is mandatory that two umpires are scheduled for each game.
 If only one umpire is present, teams may begin play.
 If only one umpire completes the full game, he will receive $80. ($40 per team.)